 *This post may contain affiliate links.
 So if you click through and buy something I may get a small amount of money, but it doesn’t change the prices of the items for you.
 Also, I only mention stuff I think will be helpful and add value to my readers.

-I had to ask myself this the other day.
+I had to ask myself a question the other day.
 Because I realized that there is some trigger that is set off when this topic comes up.
-I physically feel a sinking dread when someone even mentions this.
+I physically feel a sinking dread when someone even mentions their plans to be induced into labor.
 So the other day I stopped and thought, Why do I feel like this?
 I’ve never been induced into labor.
-But then I remembered that I had been induced with my first child.
+But then I remembered that I had indeed been induced with my first child.

 And please, let me know if anyone can tell a positive experience of an induction that was smooth and positive.
 Because this isn’t going to start out positive.
 But I’ll wrap it up in a positive way, so don’t worry.

 For my own self I realized I was actually coerced into an attempted induction of labor with my 1st son.
 But it was not with pitocin or medication.
 I was trying to be more “organic” I guess- so if I remember right I told them I didn’t want pitocin or other chemical inductions.
 But the Doctor insisted on stripping my membranes, which I was not happy about.
 I didn’t want to do this, but as usual they give you the fear and guilt treatment so you’ll go along with whatever they say.
 So they stripped my membranes and sent me home.
 A couple days later I had diarrhea and a low grade fever.
 Just what a pregnant woman needs right before birth, an infection.

 But still, my 1st son was a stubborn little guy.
 He was determined to be born on my uncles birthday.
 He was about 10 days overdue when all was said and done.
 But only a week over when they did this procedure.